intel/meta-acrn/docs/getting-started.md

 To install the image on to NUC, you could burn the .wic.acrn image to the target NUC internal storage.

 Alternatively, you could build a wic based installer image where you can burn the .wic image onto USB flash drive and use USB flash drive as installer.
-To build the installer image for ACRN, add below lines to `local.conf`:
+To build the installer image for ACRN, create `conf/multiconfig/sos.conf` with these content:

 ```
 # use the installer wks file
-WKS_FILE = "image-installer.wks.in"

-# do not need to convert wic to wic.acrn
+# this need to change according to SOS image in form of WKS_FILE_pn-<image-name>
-IMAGE_FSTYPES_remove="wic.acrn"
+WKS_FILE_pn-acrn-image-base = "image-installer.wks.in"

 # build initramsfs to start the installation
 INITRD_IMAGE_LIVE="core-image-minimal-initramfs"